zhufengme/GPTCommit/README.md

     ```bash
     OPENAI_API_ENDPOINT="https://api.openai.com/v1/chat/completions"
     ```
-    You can change this to a different API endpoint as needed.
+    You can change it to a different API endpoint as needed.

+5. [Optional] The default commit message is generated in English.
+You can edit the following line to change the default language:
+    ```bash
+    LANGUAGES="en"
+    ```
+    You can change it to a different language, such as `zh` for Chinese.

 ## Usage